oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 To complete this lab, you need to have completed the previous labs, so that you have:

-- Created an Autonomous Database instance
+- Created an Autonomous AI Database instance
 - Created a new QTEAM user with appropriate roles

 ## Task 1: Use Data Insights